2011 Calderdale Metropolitan Borough Council election

 Elections to Calderdale Metropolitan Borough Council took place on Thursday 5 May 2011.

 There were 17 seats up for election, one third of the council.
 After the election the council continued to have no overall control and continue to be run by a coalition between the Labour Party and the Liberal Democrats.

-During 2011 the Liberal Democrat councillor for the Warley Ward Robert Pearson left the Liberal Democrats and spent the remainder of his time on the council as an Independent Liberal Democrat.
+During 2011 the Liberal Democrat councillor for the Warley Ward, Robert Pearson, left the Liberal Democrats and spent the remainder of his time on the council as an Independent Liberal Democrat.
 Councillor Tom Bates of the BNP left the party and continued his term as an independent councillor.

 Election result

-Council Composition
+Council composition

-Prior to the election the composition of the council was:
+Before the election the composition of the council was:

 After the election the composition of the council was:

 Ward results

 Brighouse ward

-The incumbent was Joyce Cawthra as an Independent.
+The incumbent was Joyce Cawthra as an independent.
 She had been elected as a Conservative.

 Calder ward

 The incumbent was David O'Neill for the Liberal Democrats.